The Castle (novel): Bureaucracy

 The obvious thread throughout The Castle is bureaucracy.
 The extreme degree is nearly comical and the village residents' justifications of it are amazing.
 Hence it is no surprise that many feel that the work is a direct result of the political situation of the era in which it was written, which was shot through with anti-Semitism, remnants of the Habsburg monarchy, etc.

 But even in these analyses, the veiled references to more sensitive issues are pointed out.
 For instance, the treatment of the Barnabas family, with their requirement to first prove guilt before they could request a pardon from it and the way their fellow villagers desert them have been pointed out as a direct reference to the anti-Semitic climate at the time.

-In a review of the novel found in The Guardian, William Burrows disputes the claim that The Castle deals with bureaucracy, claiming that this view trivialises Kafka's literary and artistic vision, while being "reductive".
-He claims, on the other hand, that the book is about solitude, pain, and the desire for companionship.
+In a review of the novel in The Guardian, William Burrows disputes the view that The Castle deals with bureaucracy, claiming that this view trivializes Kafka's literary and artistic vision, and is "reductive".
+He claims, instead, that the book is about solitude, pain, and the desire for companionship.

 Allusions to other works

 Critics often talk of The Castle and The Trial in concert, highlighting the struggle of the protagonist against a bureaucratic system and standing before the law's door unable to enter as in the parable of the priest in The Trial.

 In spite of motifs common with other works of Kafka, The Castle is quite different from The Trial.
-While K., the main hero of The Castle, faces similar uncertainty and difficulty in grasping the reality that suddenly surrounds him, Josef K., the protagonist of The Trial, seems to be more experienced and emotionally stronger.
-On the other hand, while Josef K.'s surroundings stay familiar even when strange events befall him, K. finds himself in a new world whose laws and rules are unfamiliar to him.
+While K., the protagonist of The Castle, faces similar uncertainty and difficulty in grasping the reality that suddenly surrounds him, Josef K., the protagonist of The Trial, seems more experienced and emotionally stronger.
+But while Josef K.'s surroundings stay familiar even when strange events befall him, K. finds himself in a new world whose laws and rules are unfamiliar to him.